lbegatti/interest-rate-modelling/README.md

 # interest-rate-modelling
-R/Python code for modelling interest rate products based on the "Interest Rate Models" course on Coursera taught by Damir Filipović.
+Quantitative Finance/ Stochastic Calcolus in R-Python covering various topics of the course "Interest Rate Models" on Coursera taught by Damir Filipović.
 The topics vary a lot from basic applications of formulae to pseudoinverse method to find the discount curve.
-You are welcome to reach out for access and if you need clarifications, I will do my best to help out.
+You are welcome to reach out if you need clarifications, I will do my best to help out.

-Special thanks to Coursera and various discussion for the help!
+Special thanks to Coursera and various discussion for the help/support!